Building electronic medical records systems with Blockchain integration

 The scheme for obtaining the patient’s card from BigchainDB.
 Thanks to event sourcing we can get a complete history of changing the patient’s card at any time.

 Each organisation has its actual database copy as well as its computing power is used to transactions confirmation along with the rest.

-With BigchainDB we have a distributed fault-tolerant database management system, so that organisations are interested in medical records don’t need to spend their efforts on additional communication using Health 7 protocol.
+With BigchainDB we have a distributed fault-tolerant database management system, so that organizations are interested in medical records don’t need to spend their efforts on additional communication using Health 7 protocol.

-Our solution doesn’t require to choose a certain system for processing documents – we only provide a unified database, for which each organisation can choose a client application tailored to their needs.
+Our solution doesn’t require to choose a certain system for processing documents – we only provide a unified database, for which each organization can choose a client application tailored to their needs.